LADES-PEQ/Class-BSW/README.md

 - BS&Wo prediction **offline only (this version)**
 - Implementation of class in **Python code**
 - Class adapted for **practical applications and industrial simulations**
-- **Nonlinear optimization** of parameters with and without constraints of semi-empirical formulations
+- **Nonlinear optimization** of parameters with and without constraints in the semi-empirical formulations

 ## 📦 Installation
 To install and use this project, follow these steps: